 For some scenes, you could go old school with a wired lav mic going to a small recorder in your subject’s pocket; the audience will never know, don’t worry.

-Capturing great audio for your film will take a combination of these microphones, this isn’t where you want to cut corners.
+Capturing great audio for your film will take a combination of these microphones; this isn’t where you want to cut corners.

 The last thing you want to see is the camera shaking like The Blair Witch Project when it should be stationary.

-You will undoubtedly be doing some freehand shooting if it’s a small budget film.
+You will undoubtedly be doing some freehand shooting if it’s a small-budget film.

 If you are flying solo as the director, cameraman, and sound engineer, a stabilizer is handy for mounting gear like an audio recorder.

-That way, you can monitor your audio levels as you shoot.
+You can monitor your audio levels as you shoot.

 We have an awesome guide on lighting in film that you need to check out.

-The alternative is that you hand your project over to a video editor and pay them to do it.
+Alternatively, you hand your project over to a video editor and pay them to do it.

-In this case, you should be able to save some money on fees!
-Although we must insist that you treat your talent fairly.
+In this case, you should save some money on fees!

 Getting some help behind the camera can be important, too.

-You might want to think about getting an experienced sound engineer if it’s not one of your strong points.
+Consider getting an experienced sound engineer if it’s not one of your strong points.

 You might even want to consider bringing on board a camera operator if you want to step back and take it all in as the director.